h5bp/html5please/posts/microdata-domapi.md

 The Microdata DOM API is helpful because you can manipulate items and properties on a page programmatically, perhaps to present the information in a searchable/filterable manner, or deliver it to another application somewhere else.

-It's supported by Opera and Firefox 16+.
+It's supported by Firefox 16+, and pre-Blink versions of Opera.

 IE6+ support can be done using [this ES5/DOM shim](https://github.com/termi/ES5-DOM-SHIM)